devchain-network/cauldron/DEVELOPMENT.md

 - Kafka UI: `http://127.0.0.1:8080/`
 - Ngrok: `http://127.0.0.1:4040`
-- PostgreSQL: `PGPASSWORD="${POSTGRES_PASSWORD}" psql -h localhost -p 5433 -U postgres -d devchain_webhook`
+- PostgreSQL: `PGOPTIONS="--search_path=cauldron,public" PGPASSWORD="${POSTGRES_PASSWORD}" psql -h localhost -p 5433 -U postgres -d devchain_webhook`

 For PostgreSQL, `5433` is exposed in container to avoid conflicts with the local PostgreSQL instance.
+Use `rake psql:infra` to connect your infra database.

 Logging for **kafka** and **kafka-ui** is set to `error` only.
 Due to development purposes, both were producing too much information, little clean up required.